“Full of flare and exuberance…stunning cinematography.” - Screen Daily

 Set Design: Marsha Ginsberg; Costume Design: Mimi O’Donnell; Lighting Design: Sarah Sidman; Sound Design: Robert Kaplowitz.

 Mary-Louise Parker and Elizabeth Cuthrell conceived, wrote, and produced this PSA in collaboration with The Ad Council.
-The PSA urged tolerance for Arab-Americans and people of color after the attacks of 9/11.
+The PSA called for an end to the violence and racial discrimination toward Arab-Americans and people of color after the attacks of 9/11.
 Stop the Hate aired nationally in every major market, and was awarded the 2002 Courage Award, given by the Los Angeles County Human Relations Commission.

 Credits: Conceived, Written, and Produced by Mary-Louise Parker and Elizabeth Cuthrell; Associate Produced by David Urrutia; Line Produced by Sally Roy; Cinematography by Peter Nelson; Edited by Neil Krupnick; featuring Mary-Louise Parker, Steve Buscemi, John Turturro, Billy Crudup, Samantha Morton, Dennis Quaid, Lili Taylor, Adam Duritz, Ed Kowalczyk, Harry Belafonte, Mia Farrow, Jimmy Fallon, Heather Matarazzo, Serena Altschul, Shannon Elizabeth, Mark Consuelos, Omar Epps, Ana Gasteyer, Rosie Perez.